How 2025 F1 sprint races work: qualifying shootout, points and schedule

 They consist of a separate Friday qualifying session, followed by a Saturday morning sprint that’s roughly a third of the length of the full race.
 The top eight drivers are awarded world championship points — the winner receiving eight, reducing to one point for the eighth-placed driver.

-This weekend’s Qatar Grand Prix at Losail is the final round of the current season to feature a sprint, running to the new schedule that was tweaked for 2024.
+The Chinese Grand Prix, held at the Shanghai International Circuit, will be the first round of the 2025 F1 season to feature a sprint, running to the new schedule that was tweaked for 2024.
 As before, drivers only have one practice session on Friday before the competitive action begins.

 Sprint qualifying takes place on the Friday afternoon, then the sprint race itself is on Saturday morning.
 The grand prix weekend timetable then returns to its familiar schedule with another qualifying session for the main race on Saturday afternoon and the grand prix itself on the Sunday.